HopperLogger/HopperRender/README.md

     </div>

     - _Blurred Frames: Outputs the blurred source frames_
+    - _Side-by-side 1: Shows the difference between no interpolation on the left, and interpolation on the right (split in the middle)_
+    - _Side-by-side 2: Shows the difference between no interpolation on the left, and interpolation on the right (scaled down side by side)_
 - You can set the number of iterations (0 will automatically do as many iterations as possible)
 - You can set the Frame and Flow blur kernel sizes which controls how much the frames or the flow will be blurred _(Values between 0-32)_
 - You can choose a scene change detection threshold that disables interpolation if a certain amount of movement is detected _(A value of 0 disables the feature.
 You can see the current frame difference in the Status section for reference)_